gaseri/website/docs/en/blog/posts/2022-11-01-publishing-material-for-mkdocs-website-to-github-pages-using-custom-actions-workflow.md

 **Updated on 2022-12-03:** changed caching to use `github.sha` instead of `github.ref`, enabling rebuilds of social cards when site contents change.

 **Updated on 2023-06-06:** rebased our additions on top of the [latest version](https://github.com/actions/starter-workflows/blob/main/pages/jekyll-gh-pages.yml) of `jekyll-gh-pages.yml` from [Starter Workflows](https://github.com/actions/starter-workflows).
 Changed Python version from 3.11 to the [latest stable 3.x](https://github.com/actions/setup-python/blob/main/docs/advanced-usage.md#using-the-python-version-input), which is 3.11 at the moment.
 However, using the current beta version of [Python 3.12](https://docs.python.org/3.12/whatsnew/3.12.html) already works well with `mkdocs-material`, so it's unlikely to cause issues even when 3.12 gets released and becomes the latest stable version.

+**Updated on 2023-09-08:** simplified the workflow to use the existing `requirements.txt` file instead of duplicating the package names in the `pip` command run.